OwainWilliams/UmbracoPDF/Blog/Index.md

  ![Basic Controller](/Blog/Images/pdfController.png)

  When you load up the project, all this will do is place a link on the homepage that a user can click.
-When the user clicks the link Rotativa goes away and reads the website and conerts it to a PDF which then downloads on to your computer.
+When the user clicks the link Rotativa goes away and reads the website and converts it to a PDF which then downloads on to your computer.
 For this example, the PDF will download with the name `OwainCodes.PDF`.
 We now have Rotativa working and it's time to make it work with some Umbraco content.

  ## Umbraco Content and Rotativa PDF

+My plan here is to make what I call a Content Block.
+It's a Nested Content element which I will drop on to a page and if that Content Block is on the page, I can PDF it.

+Here are the steps I'll take to make this Content Block.
+* Add a new composition which I will use on all pages within the website.
+This will be called Page Content.
+The Page Content section will have a Nested Content picker.